dskemp/courtdata/content/cases/ot2014/13-433/index.md

 - employment law
 summary: "Because the postshift security screenings required by petitioner are postliminary activities under the Portal-to-Portal Act, the time that respondents spent waiting to undergo and undergoing those screenings is noncompensable under the Fair Labor Standards Act of 1938."
 ---
+Because the postshift security screenings required by petitioner are postliminary activities under the Portal-to-Portal Act, the time that respondents spent waiting to undergo and undergoing those screenings is noncompensable under the Fair Labor Standards Act of 1938.